 The House included a phased-in version of SB 36 in their version of the biennial budget bill, HB 49.
+The Senate modified the House version and added the provisions from SB 36.
 We continue to oppose the provision.
-Position: Oppose

 SB39 COMMUNITY SCHOOL OPERATION (SCHIAVONI J) Regarding community school operator contracts, the operation of Internet- and computer-based community schools, and performance metrics for blended learning schools.